 It is difficult to know.
 While there are 59,000 Ontario non-profit corporations under the Ontario Corporations Act it is clear that many are dissolved or inactive.
 However, even if there are 30,000 Ontario corporations that need to deal with ONCA this will be a very large number of non-profits making changes in a very short period of time.

 What is the difference between the CNCA and ONCA?

-The "Canada Not-for-profit Corporations Act" (CNCA) which came into force on October 17, 2011 and affects Federal non-profits and it does not affect Ontario non-profits under the Ontario Corporations Act.
+The "Canada Not-for-profit Corporations Act" (CNCA) which came into force in 2011 affects Federal non-profits and it does not affect Ontario non-profits under the Ontario Corporations Act.

 Do you need legal advice when moving over from the old act to the new act?

 No. As with most legal matters you can do it yourself or you can obtain legal assistance.
 It may be helpful for some organizations to work with lawyers who are knowledgeable about corporate law, governance, charity law, and practical issues affecting non-profits and charities.
 It can save the non-profit or charity significant time and aggravation.
 The biggest mistake that many organizations make is to allow these corporate transitions to distract them inordinately from other important priorities and compliance obligations.
 Sometimes also decisions are made without fully contemplating the consequences.
 While for some the change in acts will be a more technical matter others can use the change to improve governance practices.
 We have helped clients make seamless transitions so they focus on fundraising, programs, and other matters that are central to the non-profit or charity.

 What are some preliminary issues non-profits and charities should consider as part of the new CNCA and ONCA changes?